 Please note that in order to apply for any of the Advanced Human Rights Courses, you are required to use a Google Gmail account.

 For more information, please contact:

 Fax: +27 (0) 86 580 5743

 Global School on Socio-Economic Rights Adjudication

-This short course forms part of the recently created initiative, the Global School on Socioeconomic Rights Adjudication, jointly launch with:
+This short course forms part of the Global School on Socio-Economic Rights Adjudication, jointly launched with: